Washington vs. UCLA NCAA Football Odds, Plays and Insights | October 16, 2021

 Washington Stats and Trends

-- The Huskies have been favored by 1.5 points or more two times this season and covered the spread in one of them.
+- This season, the Huskies have one against the spread win in two games as a favorite of 1.5 points or more.

-- Washington's games this year have hit the over on one of four set point totals (25%).
+- Washington's games this year have eclipsed the over/under one time in four opportunities (25%).

-- The Huskies average 24.8 points per game, comparable to the 26.5 per contest the Bruins allow.
+- The Huskies rack up 24.8 points per game, comparable to the 26.5 per contest the Bruins allow.

-- Washington is 1-1 against the spread and 2-0 overall this season when the team records more than 26.5 points.
+- Washington is 1-1 against the spread and 2-0 overall in games when it scores more than 26.5 points.

 - Find the latest spread and moneyline odds for Washington at SISportsbook.